bringauto/package-to-image-placer/tests/README.md

 **⚠️ WARNING**
 To ensure the tests run correctly, please take note of the following requirements:

-1. **Disk Space:** Ensure that your system has **at least 100GB of free disk space** available before running the tests.
-Insufficient space may cause tests to fail or behave unexpectedly.
-2. **Root Privileges:** The application runs with root privileges during testing.
+1. **Root Privileges:** The application runs with root privileges during testing.
 Therefore, you must provide the **root password** when prompted.
-3. **Close VSCode and other IDEs:** Ensure that VSCode or any other IDEs are closed before running the tests.
-These applications can consume significant amounts of RAM when loading testing files, potentially causing the system to freeze or crash.

 ---